Our goopy ghost looked very hard

 (“The Goopy Ghost at St. Patrick's Day”)

-Goopy's fun scary ghost sounds, scary ghost noises, ghost ooo sound effects and other real ghost sound effects should make kids believe in ghosts and scare up some noise.
+Goopy's fun scary ghost sounds, scary ghost noises, ghost ooo sound effects and real ghost sound effects should make kids believe in ghosts and scare up some noise.
 Sounds of real life can be scarier than ghost sound effects.

 Sound is powerful.
 Goopy favors the “OOO-OOO-OOO” repetition of the three “o” letters in his name.
 These repetitions can be pronounced like “o” in Goopy or “o” in Ghost.
 Sensations help children sort out their world.

 Is barking, howling, shrieking, snarling, snorting or growling noise common?
 Are slithering, creeping, hovering, crawling, scratching, burrowing or wiggling hooves, paws, fins, flippers, wings, tails or claws real?